 publicly disclosing each of those reports.

-For the purpose of clause 2.3(1)(a)(vi), the forecast figures that are entered in the Report on Actual to Forecast Expenditure in Schedule 6 must be the same as those that are entered in the most recent Report on the Forecast Total Revenue Requirements disclosed in accordance with clause 2.5.
+For the purpose of clause 2.3(1)(a)(vi), the forecast figures that are entered in the Report on Actual to Forecast Expenditure in Schedule 6 must be the same as those that are entered in the most recent Report on the Forecast Total Asset Base Revenue Requirements disclosed in accordance with clause 2.5.

+For the purpose of clause 2.3(1)(a)(iv), the depreciation methodology disclosed in the Report on Regulatory Asset Base Roll Forward set out in Schedule 4 must be the same as the depreciation methodology in the forecast depreciation component of the latest Report on the Forecast Total Revenue Requirements set out in Schedule 18 that was disclosed in accordance with clause 2.5(1).

-Subject to clause 2.10, within five months after the end of each disclosure year, every airport must publicly disclose each land valuation report prepared for the purpose of revaluing land in accordance with Schedule A of the IM determination and included in the Report on Regulatory Asset Base Roll Forward set out in Schedule 4.
+Within five months after the end of each disclosure year, every airport must publicly disclose each land valuation report prepared for the purpose of revaluing land in accordance with Schedule A of the IM determination and included in the Report on Regulatory Asset Base Roll Forward set out in Schedule 4.

 Annual Disclosure of Quality and Statistics

-Subject to clause 2.10, within five months after the end of each disclosure year, every airport must disclose information relating to the quality of its specified airport services by:
+Within five months after the end of each disclosure year, every airport must disclose information relating to the quality of its specified airport services by:

 subject to clause 2.4(2), completing each of the following reports by inserting all information relating to the specified airport services supplied by the airport for that disclosure year: